-Recent advancements in natural language understanding and tool usage capability~\cite{schick2023toolformer,yang2024gpt4tools} of large language models (LLMs)~\cite{achiam2023gpt, dubey2024llama} show great potential in bridging the customer-provider gap for efficient incident diagnosis.
+Recent advancements in natural language understanding and tool utilization capabilities~\cite{schick2023toolformer,yang2024gpt4tools} of large language models (LLMs) show great potential in bridging this user-provider gap to enable more efficient and timely diagnosis.
 Several prior works have made initial explorations for using LLMs in cloud incidents, with a primary focus on provider-side automation.
-Their designs map incident description directly to the root cause using an LLM, providing one-shot prediction without any intermediate reasoning or feedback mechanisms~\cite{ahmed2023recommending,RCACopilot,zhang2024automated,an2024nissist,jiang2024xpert,zhang2023pace,xie2024cloud}.
+Their designs essentially map the incident description to the potential root cause using an LLM, providing a one-shot prediction without any intermediate reasoning or feedback~\cite{ahmed2023recommending,RCACopilot,han2024potential, zhang2024automated,an2024nissist,jiang2024xpert,zhang2023pace,xie2024cloud}.